MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/deploy-configure.md

    * [Azure Web Apps (App Service)](https://docs.microsoft.com/azure/app-service/)
    * [Azure Key Vault](https://docs.microsoft.com/azure/key-vault/key-vault-use-from-web-application)

 9. Select **Run** to deploy resources for the Azure components.

-10. When the deployment succeeds, open, copy, and save the deployed website link for the templates, as shown in the following graphic.
+10. After the deployment is complete, open, copy, and save the deployed website link for the templates, as shown in the following graphic.
    >[!Important]
-   >You must save this deployed website link because you and the other users you add need it to configure and use the templates.
+   >You must save this deployment link because you and the other users you add need it to configure and use the templates.

      ![Azure Templates deployment](./images/deployed-website-link.png)